truflation/tsn-sdk/docs/type-of-streams.md

 - Derive data from multiple primitive or other composed streams
 - Can implement custom logic for data processing
-- Enable creation of sophisticated financial products and indicators
+- Enable the creation of sophisticated financial products and indicators

 ### Default Behavior:

-By default, the composed stream contract implements a weighting mechanism for child streams.
+The composed stream contract implements a weighting mechanism for child streams by default.
 This allows for a straightforward data composition based on weighted averages of the child streams' values.

 ### Examples: